 Working with Your Contractor

-If you’re working with a contractor that builds a lot of swimming pools, they undoubtedly know the ins and outs of financing.
-They have every incentive to help you get good financing, because the more comfortable you are with your loan, the more you’re likely to spend (of course, you want to avoid overpaying for features you don’t need, but you get the idea).
+If you’re working with an established contractor, they undoubtedly know the ins and outs of swimming pool financing.
+They have a strong incentive to help you get good financing, because the more comfortable you are with your loan, the more you’re likely to spend (of course, you want to avoid overpaying for features you don’t need, but you get the idea).

 Some swimming pool companies even have deals with the banks to offer their own loans.
-These generally do not offer the best terms, but don’t dismiss them out of hand.
+These generally do not offer the best rates, but don’t dismiss them out of hand.
 Looking into the inground pool financing offered by pool companies might at least give you an idea of what sort of loan you need from the bank.
-Besides, it’s always a good idea to shop around.

 You obviously need a big enough loan to cover installation of the new pool, along with all the extras you may need like fencing, lighting, pool covers, and the like.
 Also keep in mind that pools cost money to maintain – money for things like chemicals, heating, and cleaning (if you use a pool service).
 These expenses can creep up on a new pool owner.
 To make sure you don’t get caught unawares, you should leave plenty of extra slack in your budget for the first six months to a year.